Knowledgebase: Offline Data Reduction and/or CASA

 How do I recreate Pipeline-calibrated Total Power Data?

-Posted by Andy Lipnicky, Last modified by Sarah Wood on 08 October 2018 09:00 PM
+Posted by Andy Lipnicky, Last modified by Felix Stoehr on 11 March 2019 01:21 PM

 The ALMA TP data is generally reduced using the TP data reduction pipeline which performs calibration and imaging; only in exceptional cases are ALMA TP data manually reduced using standard scripts.
 Details regarding the calibration and imaging of TP data using both the TP data reduction pipeline and manual reduction can be found in the following sections.|